-RISK FACTORS
+7. RISK FACTORS

-An investment in the securities of the Company is subject to various risks and uncertainties, including those set out below, and in the Company's Annual Information Form for the year ended December 31, 2018 which is available for review under the Company's SEDAR profile at www.sedar.com.
+An investment in the securities of the Company is subject to various risks and uncertainties, including those set out below, and in the Annual Information Form which is available for review under the Company's SEDAR profile at www.sedar.com.
 Such risks and uncertainties should be carefully considered by an investor before making any investment decision.
 If any of the possibilities described in such risks actually occurs, the Company's business, financial condition and operating results could be materially adversely affected.
-Investors should carefully consider the risks and uncertainties described below as well as the other information contained in this MD&A and in the Company's Annual Information Form.
+Investors should carefully consider the risks and uncertainties described below as well as the other information contained in this MD&A and in the Annual Information Form.
 The risks and uncertainties described below are not the only ones the Company may face.
 The following risks, together with additional risks and uncertainties not currently known to the Company or that the Company may deem immaterial, could impair the Company's business, financial condition and results of operations.
 The market price of the securities of the Company could decline if one or more of these risks and uncertainties develop into actual events, and investors may lose all or part of their investment.